 Crème Brûlée is a classic French dessert consisting of baked cream custard with a crispy caramelized sugar top layer, that simply cracks with lusciousness once you break it with the side of your spoon.

-Now to give this famous French dessert an Irish flair I decided to add a little of Ireland’s favorite cream liqueur to the custard, taking this classic dessert to decadent new heights.
+Now to give this famous French dessert an Irish flair I decided to add a little of Ireland's favorite cream liqueur to the custard, taking this classic dessert to another level of delicious flavor.

 If you like crème brûlée, and you like the rich, creamy tones of Bailey's Irish Cream, then I think you will love Baileys Crème Brûlée.